 Price & Similar Monitors

-Now, we recommend checking out the ASUS VG289Q at this price range.
+We recommend checking out the MSI G281UV at this price range instead.

-It has a slightly larger 28″ screen and offers a wider color gamut for more saturated colors and better HDR image quality, but it has a more gamer-y aesthetic.
+It has a slightly larger 28″ screen and offers a wider color gamut for more saturated colors and better HDR image quality.

 Visit our best 4K monitors buyer’s guide for more deals and information.